beechertrouble/fingaFingaz/README.md

 ===========
 - add the js
 - init like so : <code>var _FF = fingaFingaz.init();</code>
+- or - for AMD, we're defined as 'fingaFingaz'
 - enjoy the new events :
 	- swipeup
 	- swiperight